 How To Make Eyeliner Stay

-If you notice that your eyeliner is fading away by your lunch hour, you’re not alone.
+You’re not alone if you notice that your eyeliner is fading away by your lunch hour.
 I have oily eyelids, and it doesn’t take long for the best eyeliner on the market to start to disappear.
 Here are some tried and true tips to make your eyeliner stay put.
 These work well if you have hooded eyes.

 Pick The Right Formula

 There are plenty of formulas on the market.
-You want to make sure that the eyeliner you pick has a smudge-proof formula.
-Some are specifically designed for smudging, so it can be easy to accidentally throw the wrong one in your cart.
+You want to ensure that the eyeliner you pick has a smudge-proof formula.
+Some are designed explicitly for smudging, so it can be easy to accidentally throw the wrong one in your cart.
 Instead, take the time to read the label.

-If you’re more likely to shop online, take a few extra minutes to read product reviews.
-An eyeliner that is advertised as smudge-proof that still smudges is not going to have rave reviews.
+If you’re more likely to shop online, read product reviews for a few extra minutes.
+An eyeliner advertised as smudge-proof that still smudges will not have rave reviews.
 Beauty enthusiasts wouldn’t want to put someone else through that!

 Always Use An Eye Primer

-Most people wonder whether you really need an eye primer.
+Most people wonder whether you need an eye primer.
 You do.
-They can make all of your eye makeup last longer, including your eyeliner.
+They can make your eye makeup last longer, including your eyeliner.
 If you’re applying a wing, make sure that you prime the skin where you are applying eyeliner.

-Setting powder is another must if you want your eyeliner to stay in place.
+Setting powder is another must for your eyeliner to stay in place.
 You need to apply a fine dusting over your eyeliner after application for maximum staying power.

 You should apply setting spray after you’re done with your makeup.
 Make sure that you cover your entire face.
 This includes the eye area.